Mechanistic inference of stochastic gene expression from structured single-cell data: Leveraging Structured Data to Overcome Ambiguity

 Metabolic labeling techniques (e.g., using 4sU followed by sequencing protocols like scEU-seq or SLAM-seq \cite{rodriques2021RNATimestampsIdentify, ramskold2024SinglecellNewRNA}) are a powerful tool to generate temporal measurements.
 These methods allow the distinction between newly synthesized ("new" or "labeled") and pre-existing ("old" or "unlabeled") RNA within single cells, often measured across time courses or after pulse-chase experiments.
 By tracking the dynamics of both labeled and unlabeled populations, one can decouple and directly estimate the absolute kinetic rates of RNA synthesis $\rho$ and degradation $\gamma$, parameters that are inherently intertwined from static measurements. \citet{volteras2024GlobalTranscriptionRegulation} demonstrate the power of this approach by integrating time-resolved metabolic labeling data to resolve absolute rates.
 Beyond the inference of rate parameters, the authors ask: how much temporal heterogeneity can be extracted from these measurements?
-Remarkably, the authors can identify how the kinetic rates, e.g., $\rho(t), \gamma(t)$, vary across the cell cycle.
+Remarkably, the authors can identify how the kinetic rates, e.g., $\rho(t), \gamma(t)$ vary temporally, averaging over technical complexities introduced by gene-doubling during replication.
 This genome-wide quantification of absolute, temporally-heterogeneous burst kinetics and mRNA degradation rates reveals complex regulatory patterns, such as distinct waves of burst frequency versus decay rate modulation across the cell cycle.